mala-project/test-data/README.md

 # Test data for MALA

+> IMPORTANT: If you create a new version of this repository, please remember to update the link
+> to it in the MALA CPU test workflow!

 This repository contains data to test, develop and debug [MALA](https://github.com/mala-project/mala) and MALA based runscripts.
 If you plan to do machine-learning tests ("Does this network implementation work?
 Is